16 Different Types of Christmas Trees (With Pictures)

 The Arizona Cypress is native to the southwestern United States and parts of Mexico.
-He usually grows naturally in large groups and can get to be 80 feet tall.
+It usually grows naturally in large groups and can reach 80 feet tall.
 Needles are generally gray or green.

 15. Leyland Cypress Tree

-The Leyland cypress tree is a fast-growing tree variety for tree farms.
-It can grow more than three feet each year, and it has a deep green color that’s perfect for decorating.
+The Leyland Cypress is a fast-growing variety for tree farms.
+It can grow more than 3 feet each year and has a deep green color that is perfect for decorating.
 People also use it to create privacy barriers between properties.